Freddie Mac Profile of Gen Z: Emerging Views on Housing

 Despite challenges, Gen Z strongly aspire to be homeowners.

 Gen Z has strong, positive views of homeownership, and the overwhelming majority (86%) want to own a home someday.
 Gen Z does, however, see the following as obstacles to homeownership: home prices (92%), saving for a down payment (82%) and an unstable job or job change (68%).
-For those who plan to pay for college, student debt is considered a major obstacle (54%).
+For those who plan to pay for college, student debt is considered an obstacle (54%).

 The Gen Z median self-estimated age at the time of first home purchase is 30 years old, compared to the current median age of 33 for first-time homebuyers.
 In addition, the majority of Gen Z see homeownership as something to be proud of (93%), a sign of success (86%), something that provides privacy (93%), and providing independence and control (88%).